 - Outer mesh may not be very durable

 The Altra Lone Peak 5 is a trail running shoe designed with a rock plate that offers traction on rock-strewn terrains.
-The Altra Ego midsole is made of dual-layered EVA, which provides extensive cushioning and a responsive ride.
+The Altra Ego midsole is made of dual-layered EVA foam, which provides extensive cushioning and a responsive ride.
 The MaxTrac outsole offers extra grip and is crafted with angled Trail Claw lugs for better traction on muddy grounds.
-Additionally, the shoes have a wide toe box that ensures flexibility of the toes and feet.
+Additionally, the shoes have a wide-width toe box that ensures toe protection and flexibility of the toes and feet.
 The heel has a loose fit, apt for women, and a mesh upper construction for excellent air circulation.
 Moreover, their foot-shaped design is comfortable on long trails.
 Finally, the shoes have a zero-drop design ideal for mid or forefoot strikers.

 - StoneGuard in the forefoot